An Overview of Blockchain Projects Within the Automotive Industry

 We took a closer look at the supply chain case in automotive in a previous article, which you can read to get an overview.

 Mercedes-Benz Cars has joined Icertis, a cloud enterprise contract management solutions provider, to create a prototype of a distributed supply chain ledger.
-The project aims to connect all the suppliers and create a database of all contracts, to ensure all the suppliers follow all the requirements regarding sustainability of production.
+The project aims to connect all the suppliers and create a database of all contracts, to ensure all the suppliers follow all the requirements regarding the sustainability of production.

 BMW works with Circulor to trace the production process on blockchain.
 Their main focus is the extraction of cobalt.
 With blockchain, they can trace whether the resource comes from known “clean” jurisdictions or from unregulated mines in places like the Democractic Republic of Congo.
+Recently, Volvo has joined similar project with Circulor, finishing the first version of the blockchain.

 Ford began working with IBM to solve similar issues as BMW.
 Later on, Volkswagen joined IBM to work on this matter, using IBM’s own DLT solution based on Hyperledger Fabric.